SKA-ScienceDataProcessor/algorithm-reference-library/docs/ARL_dask.rst

 ARL and DASK
 ************

-Dask is a python package for distributed processing:
+ARL uses Dask for distributed processing:

     http://dask.pydata.org/en/latest/

     https://github.com/dask/dask-tutorial

-Running ARL and Dask on a single machine is very straightforward.
+Running ARL and Dask on a single machine is straightforward.
 First define a graph and then compute it either by calling the compute method of the graph or by passing the graph to a dask client.

-ARL supports two different models of distributed processing in Dask: delayed functions and bags.

 A typical graph will flow from a set of input visibility sets to an image or set of images.
 In the course of constructing a graph, we will need to know the data elements and the functions transforming brtween them.